Blairstown Township School District

-Blairstown Township School District is a community public school district that serves students in Blairstown Township, in Warren County, New Jersey, United States, that serves students in pre-kindergarten through sixth grade.
+Blairstown Township School District is a community public school district that serves students in Blairstown, in Warren County, in the U.S. state of New Jersey, that serves students in pre-kindergarten through sixth grade.
 Students from Hardwick Township, a non-operating school district attend Blairstown Elementary School.

-As of the 2020–21 school year, the district, comprised of one school, had an enrollment of 407 students and 44.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.3:1.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 428 students and 43.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

-Students in seventh through twelfth grades for public school attend the North Warren Regional High School in Blairstown, a public secondary high school, serving students from the townships of Blairstown, Frelinghuysen, Hardwick, and Knowlton.
-As of the 2020–21 school year, the high school had an enrollment of 706 students and 64.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
+Students in seventh through twelfth grades for public school attend the North Warren Regional High School in Blairstown, a public secondary high school, serving students from Blairstown, Frelinghuysen, Hardwick, and Knowlton townships.
+As of the 2023–24 school year, the high school had an enrollment of 619 students and 54.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.

 Schools

-Blairstown Elementary School served 403 students in grades PreK-6, as of the 2020–21 school year.
+Blairstown Elementary School served 425 students in grades PreK–6, as of the 2023–24 school year.